-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage personality disorders symptoms and live a healthier, happier life.

-Learn more about personality disorders treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about personality disorders treatment at Covington Behavioral Health in St. Tammany Parish

 Personality disorders refer to a wide range of pervasive and persistent mental health disorders that can have a global negative effect on a person’s life.
 Certain personality disorders, such as borderline personality disorder, can result in emotional instability and troubled relationships while other personality disorders, such as schizotypal personality disorder, can result in hallucinations, delusions, and other schizophrenia-like symptoms.
 Regardless of the personality disorder with which a person is diagnosed, these disorders can powerfully impede an individual’s ability to live a full and fulfilling life.